 I explored Marseille in the following days and discovered a cosmopolitan city, with a rich historic and cultural heritage, which was bent on re-inventing itself.
 The refurbished Vieux Port, the first stop for most visitors, is a wonderful window to the city.
 From here, streets branch out in different directions into the surrounding neighbourhoods such as the quaint le Panier district, with its gorgeous cafés and art galleries, and the bustling Arab quarter.

-Another muse-see in Marseille is the city’s 19th century Cathedral, situated between the Panier district and the port.
+Another must-see in Marseille is the city’s 19th century Cathedral, situated between the Panier district and the port.
 Built to impress, the cavernous Cathedral or La Major is a mix of Byzantine, Romanesque and Gothic styles.

 The Arab Quarter